Unlike Sonic in Sonic for Hire, Mega Man doesn't screw up his jobs.

 Mega Man Dies at The End provides examples of the following tropes:

-- Mega Man always called Samus 'Cindy'.
-She never really corrected him on this, however...
+- Accidental Misnaming: Mega Man always called Samus 'Cindy'.
+She's only corrected him on this once, however...

-- Aesop Amnesia: Mega Man delibrately prevents himself from becoming a better person, and interperets what Ghost Guts Man tries to teach him incorrectly in order to become a bigger asshole.
+- Aesop Amnesia: Mega Man deliberately prevents himself from becoming a better person, and interprets what Ghost Guts Man tries to teach him incorrectly in order to become a bigger asshole.

 - Air-Vent Passageway: Mega Man goes through an air vent in "The Big Job" making a lot of noise.
-The guards do not notice.
+One guard notices but just continues to read a porn magazine.

-- Big Bad: The mysterious robot who set Mega Man up in the first episode by telling him that they knew where Roll was.
+- Big Bad: For Season 1, the mysterious robot who set Mega Man up in the first episode by telling him that they knew where Roll was.
 Turns out that mysterious robot was Roll all along, who wanted her revenge on Mega Man and Dr. Wily.

 - Big Brother Bully: Mega Man to Roll, Proto Man to Mega Man.